Quantum tunneling of composite object coupled with quantized radiation field: The case for gravity

 False loss of coherence \cite{bill} caused by tracing out virtual particles and soft particles that are tied to the system is the extreme case where the information can not even be detached from the system by those particles traced out.
 Therefore, the Coulomb gauge and the transverse-traceless gauge are generally useful when one is only interested in the far field radiation problems and real loss of coherence.

-The discussions above would be valid even if photons are replaced by gravitons, as long as one introduces the strong assumptions as we have done in the previous section.
-However, in general relativity, the observer is normally considered as internal, and is affected by spacetime structure made by the system concerned and himself and his backreaction on it etc. It was suggested in \cite{penrose, diosi} that the superposition of matter causes the superposition of time which may lead to gravitational decoherence as the quantum gravity effect.
+The discussions above would be valid even if photons are replaced by gravitons, as long as one introduces the strong assumptions as we have done in section 3.1.
+However, in general relativity, the observer is normally considered as internal, and is affected by spacetime structure made by the system concerned and himself and his backreaction on it etc. Furthermore, matter causes the flow of time to vary.
+It was then suggested in \cite{penrose, diosi} that the superposition of matter causes the superposition of time which may lead to gravitational decoherence as the quantum gravity effect.
 It is still an open problem how the quantum mechanics of an internal observer \cite{aha2, aha3} or quantum reference frame \cite{bill3,pope} can be related to those studies of gravitational decoherence, and the relations between observables of the internal observer and those of external observer or those evaluated by one coordinate/gauge fixing and by the other coordinate fixings \cite{cisco2} are still unclear.
-Those questions are beyond the scope of this article, and we performed all calculations of Sec. \ref{gravity2} with the assumption that the observer is external and is in the source-free region in flat spacetime.
+Those questions are beyond the scope of section 3.1, and we performed all calculations of section \ref{gravity} with the assumption that the observer is external and is in the source-free region in flat spacetime.